Monday - Thursday: 9am - 5pm

 Sympathetic nerve blocks, spinal cord stimulation, or ketamine infusions may be used in refractory cases.

-Ketamine, an NMDA receptor antagonist, has been studied extensively for CRPS treatment due to its ability to inhibit central sensitization and reduce neuropathic pain.
-Ketamine infusions can provide significant pain relief and improve function in many CRPS patients, although responses vary, and repeated treatments might be necessary.
+Ketamine, an NMDA receptor antagonist that has been studied extensively for CRPS treatment due to its ability to inhibit central sensitization and reduce neuropathic pain.
+Ketamine infusions can provide significant pain relief and improve function in many CRPS patients.

 Jacobs Pain Centre, 8920 Woodbine Ave, Ste.
 102, Markham, ON L3R 9W9